Historically, rugby boots were made of leather with metal studs. Modern manufacturing has introduced different combinations of materials.

 What About Studs?

-The topic of studs or cleats is big enough to require a dedicated article!
-Check back soon.
+The topic of studs or cleats is big enough to require a separate article.